BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 one communication channel.

-Communication through channels may be uni- or bi-directional in terms of data, but is always bi-directional in terms of information flow -- channels cannot prevent information flowing both ways. **FIXME: a discrimination between "data" and "information" is needed here, or the statement is unclear.
+Communication through channels may be uni- or bi-directional in terms of data, but is always bi-directional in terms of information flow -- channels cannot prevent information flowing both ways. **FIXME[Chris]: a discrimination between "data" and "information" is needed here, or the statement is unclear.
 Perhaps  "information" means the "fixed length communication messages, including ACK messages".
 In such case this statement would imply that every piece of data is acknowledged by the recipient (or presumed lost), there is no datagram-type communication.**

 Communication between two PDs does in general **not** imply a specific trust relationship between the two PDs.